-Formed in 1986 CVI is the peak body servicing Calisthenics in Victoria
+Formed in 1986, Calisthenics Victoria is the peak body servicing calisthenics in Victoria

 Calisthenics has its early roots in England and Europe, however the sport as we know it today came to prominence in the Victorian gold rush era.
 Called Physical Culture at the time, its aim was the promotion and enjoyment of physical fitness.
 Calisthenics was developed to provide exercises to help city dwellers keep fit.
 These exercises were often combined with apparatus to keep their wrists, elbows and shoulders supple.